Clavogaster virescens

 Clavogaster virescens is a species of secotioid or pouch-like fungus in the family Strophariaceae.
 It is endemic and indigenous to New Zealand, where it grows on rotting wood in native bush and mixed native and introduced forests.
-It has a stout yellowish stem, and a powder blue, purpleish or greenish blue cap that forms a pouch, often referred to as a peridium, enclosing reddish brown or orange chambered gleba.
+It has a stout yellowish stem, and a powder blue, purplish or greenish blue cap that forms a pouch, often referred to as a peridium, enclosing reddish brown or orange chambered gleba.
 The species is sometimes known as the "Spindle Pouch".

 Taxonomy and naming

 Clavogaster virescens was described from New Zealand in 1890 as Secotium virescens.
 At the time the genus Secotium held numerous species of secotioid and gasteroid fungi, many of which were mistakenly thought to be related due to their similar appearances.

 In 1958 the genus Weraroa was created for the bluing Weraroa novae-zelandiae (now Psilocybe weraroa).
 S. virescens was transferred there as Weraroa virescens, along with several morphologically similar species.
 Advances in research, phylogenetics and DNA barcoding between 1958 and 2015 eventually demonstrated that all species in this genus belonged elsewhere.
 The genus Weraroa lost its type species to Psilocybe and W. virescens was not related, nor did it belong in any other current genus.

 A synonym of W. virescens from 1896, Clavogaster novozelandicus, had once been described as the type species of the genus Clavogaster.
 In 2015 W. virescens was published anew as Clavogaster virescens.
 It is now the type species of the genus, and the only formally described species it currently contains.

 Additional synonyms of Clavogaster virescens are Secotium superbum, described in 1924 as a large and magnificent blue-green secotioid species with a bright yellow stem, and Cauloglossum novozelandicum, described in 1905.